Hornindalsvatnet

 The village of Grodås lies at the eastern end of the lake in Volda Municipality in Møre og Romsdal county and the village of Mogrenda is located on the western end of the lake in Stad Municipality in Vestland county.
 The European route E39 highway runs near the lake.
 The village of Heggjabygda and Heggjabygda Church lie on the northern shore of the lake.

 Its volume is estimated at 12 km3, its area is 51 km2 and ranks 19th in area among Norway's lakes.
 The main outflow is the river Eidselva, which flows into the Eidsfjorden, an arm off the main Nordfjorden.

 The deepest point of the lake was explored using a ROV in 2006.
 A small white fish was discovered on the lake bottom – probably a new species of Arctic charr (Salvelinus alpinus).
 It was previously also located in Lake Tinn, Norway's third deepest lake.

-The lake is also the site of the Hornindalsvatnet Marathon, held annually in July.
+The lake is the site of the Hornindalsvatnet Marathon, held annually in July.